Vocal, Choral & Opera

 Each fall CSUF Opera Theatre presents a program of opera excerpts and one-act operas designed to provide performance opportunities for our singers.
 Each spring semester, fully staged operatic productions with orchestra are mounted, which have included Elixir of Love, Candide, La Bohème, Street Scene, Magic Flute, Die Fledermaus, The Crucible, Le nozze di Figaro and Gianni Schicchi.
 Beyond the campus productions are offered at Leisure World in Orange County and other venues.
 Singers are also given the opportunity to participate in all aspects of opera production including staging, costumes, props, make-up, set design and lighting.

-CSUF boasts four outstanding choral ensembles: the University Singers, Concert Choir, Men's Chorus and Women's Choir, conducted by acclaimed faculty members.
+CSUF boasts four outstanding choral ensembles: the University Singers, Concert Choir, The Singing Titans (TTBB) and Titan Voices (SSAA), conducted by acclaimed faculty members.
 The ensembles regularly tour internationally, performing at numerous national and regional conventions and with major orchestras including the Pacific Symphony Orchestra, Boston Pops Orchestra, the Los Angeles Philharmonic Orchestra, and the Hollywood Bowl Orchestra.
 Choral conducting classes are available at the undergraduate level, with advanced conducting seminars and private lessons available at the graduate level.
 The graduate degree program in choral conducting provides an intensive experience designed to enhance conducting skill while increasing aptitude in scholarly practice.
 The Master of Music in Choral Conducting degree prepares students for advanced ventures in conducting and entrance into doctoral programs of study.
 Alumni of the M.M. in Choral Conducting are regularly accepted at conducting programs of note throughout the United States including the University of Southern California, University of Michigan, Cincinnati Conservatory of Music, Boston University, and the University of California, Los Angeles.

 Mark Goodrich - voice, academic voice courses